 Wanting and needing more is a problem.
 An unsolvable problem if we continue to use the same thinking, believing, habits and skills we've previously used.

-What's more, many of us, especially in the corporate world, are very right-brain oriented.
+What's more, many of us, especially in the corporate world, are very left-brain oriented.
 Logical, analytical, intelligent and pragmatically results-oriented.
 This serves us well... most of the time...

 ... but it's not enough.
 Not to achieve the great selves and results we are all after.
 Achieving our greatest potential requires incredible passion.